 The preprocessing times of Hassel in C and APT are shown in Figure 11.
 Note that the vertical axis is in log scale.
 APT computes faster than Hassel by 8 and 5 times for the Stanford and Internet2 datasets, respectively.
-The forwarding tables in the provider-cone dataset are too large for the Hassel program.
+The forwarding tables in the provider cone 1 dataset are too large for the Hassel program.
 Therefore, only the preprocessing time of APT is shown for this dataset.

-Observe that these preprocessing times are orders of magnitude larger than the times used by APT to compute atomic predicates in the previous subsection for the same networks.
-The comparison demonstrates that the computation of atomic predicates incurs negligible overhead cost.
+Observe that these preprocessing times are much larger than the times used by APT to compute atomic predicates in the previous subsection for the same networks.
+The comparison demonstrates that the computation of atomic predicates incurs negligible preprocessing overhead.